araghon007/RetroWrapper/README.md

 Note: As I'm not the original author, there are no comments, and I'm bad at Java, please tell me if any bugs arise due to my careless mistreatment of the codebase!

+Double note: This software includes Kevin Kelley's Base64 encoder/decoder (Base64.java), which is being used under the GNU Lesser General Public License.
+A full copy of this license can be found in Base64-LICENSE.txt, which should be in the top-level directory of this repository.

 # Legacy Readme: RetroWrapper
 Enables you to play _fixed_ old versions of minecraft without ever touching .jar files, works even when offline!